Newton's reflector: Description

 There has been some lack of clarity over the early telescopes that Newton built, but it is now clear that his first telescope was a prototype that he constructed in 1668.
 This was seen only by a few friends at Cambridge and very little is known of it.
 This prototype had a mirror a little over an inch in diameter, probably 1.3 inches, and around 6 inches in length.
-Newton seldom referred to this prototype in later years and so his second scope is often called his first.
+Newton seldom referred to this prototype in later years and so his second telescope is often called his first.

 Newton's second telescope was made in 1671; it had a mirror of 2 inches diameter and a focal length of between 6.25" and 6.3".
 He made two mirrors and chose the best one for the telescope.
 He did not keep this telescope long, but presented it to the Royal Society for examination.
 An account of this telescope just after its presentation in December 1671 described it as being about 7 inches long and about 2.25 inches in diameter.
 The image was viewed through a hole in the side of the tube "about the size of a great pins head".
 The tube was one piece and the mirror was moved up from the bottom in order to focus it.
 It was mounted on a ball and socket mount.
 This second telescope stayed with the society and by 1731 it had disintegrated to the point of only the two metal mirrors remaining.
 It then subsequently disappeared.
 It is certain that this is not the telescope that the Royal Society now hold in their possession as this mirror contained silver and the third telescope mirror contains no silver but has the addition of arsenic.
 This was something which Newton proposed as an improvement on his second telescope mirror as he found that the metal was too soft due to the silver.